Conference and Workshop Grant

 Meeting Description

 Question 1: What is the rationale for the conference or workshop, and what are your aims and objectives in holding the event?
-Address the current status of research on the topic and theme, the particular need for a conference or workshop at this time and with these participants, and the potential contribution of the event to anthropology.
+Address the current status of research on the topic and theme, the particular need for a gathering at this time and with these participants, and the potential contribution of the event to anthropology.
+Explain whom the event is intended to serve and how it will advance anthropology’s relevance, reach, or impact within and/or beyond the discipline.
 [Limit: 500 words]

 Workshop applications.
-Explain the workshop’s aims in the context of current research in the relevant area.
-It is important to demonstrate that you have been following scholarly conversations relating to your theme, that you are not duplicating recently held meetings, and that you have invited a diverse and exciting set of scholars to take part in the workshop.
-What new insights will emerge as a result of bringing these particular individuals into the room?
+Explain the workshop’s aims in the context of current research and practice.
+Demonstrate that you have been following relevant scholarly conversations around the world, that you are not duplicating recently held meetings, and that you have invited a diverse and complementary set of participants whose interaction will generate new insights.
+Describe why these particular individuals or partners are essential to the conversation and how the workshop’s outcomes may benefit audiences beyond those in the room.
+What will be the workshop’s afterlife?
 Your bibliography should reflect your understanding of the relevant literature.
-The Foundation is interested in funding innovative meetings, and you should emphasize the unique aspects of your proposed workshop.
+The Foundation is especially interested in innovative, field-building gatherings that create meaningful and lasting contributions to anthropology and its publics.

 Question 2: What are the specific topics to be discussed during the conference or workshop?
 [Limit: 500 words]